-Raffia Craft Basics - How to Make a Simple Raffia Mat & Simple Raffia Flowers
+Raffia Craft Basics: How to Make a Simple Mat & Flowers

 A large palm tree grows leaves that can be stripped and dried to create raffia strands.
 Like jute or hemp twine, this is a natural fiber that can be woven like straw, tied like silk ribbons, or packed like foam.
 Milliners, crafters, and florists enjoy using the grass-like material for a variety of projects and gifts.